MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-customers.md

 |**Default Contact Permissions**| Specify which permissions must be assigned to main contact, you can choose between *None*, *Ordering only*, *Location admin*.|
 |**Auto Create Catalog**| Enable this option if you want to create catalog  that includes all products.
 Catalog will be created per each exported company.|

-## Export company to Shopify
+## Export B2B company to Shopify

-### Initial sync of customers from Business Central to Shopify
+### Initial sync of B2B companies from Business Central to Shopify

 1. Go to the search ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Company**, and choose the related link.
 2. Choose the **Add Company** action.